 In August 2018, the Company was served a Notice of Civil Claim in the Superior Court of British Columbia by Advanced Media Solutions Limited ("AMSL"), a Company incorporated pursuant to the laws of the British Virgin Islands.
 AMSL is seeking payment of USD\$450,000.
 The Company disputes the facts set out in the Civil Claim and has filed a Response to Civil Claim, as well as a Counterclaim to the Plaintiff and other individuals and entities involved for damages.
 The Company believes the claim is without merit.
 The Company has assessed the claims totaling \$450,000 as highly unlikely to be successful.
-A trial date has been scheduled from June 17 to June 28, 2024.
-To date there has been no communication from AMSL regarding the matter going to trial.
+A trial date was scheduled from June 17 to June 28, 2024, but the trail date lapsed because of inaction from AMSL.
+No new trial date has been set.

 Frunzi v.
 MUSA Auto Holdings, LLC, Texas District Court, Dallas County, Case # DC-18-14445: Mr. Frunzi's employment was terminated for cause on September 5, 2018.
 Mr. Frunzi subsequently asserted a claim for breach of his employment agreement.
 He seeks money damages in the amount of the severance payment specified in his employment agreement, which is an amount comprised of 18 months' base salary, his prior year's bonus, and health insurance premiums for 18 months.
 He also seeks the value of the profit interest units that vested under his grant agreement before his employment was terminated.
 In addition to money damages, Mr. Frunzi seeks a declaratory judgment that MUSA breached his employment agreement and an accounting that can be used to determine the value of the profit interest units that vested before the termination.
 The amount in controversy is about \$427,500, not including the value of any profit interest units claimed by Frunzi.
 The case was submitted to non-binding arbitration and the arbitrator found that Frunzi's conduct was grounds to terminate him under common law but that there was not "cause" to terminate Frunzi under the employment agreement.
 The arbitrator found that Frunzi is entitled to USD \$427,500 in back compensation and \$102,539 in attorneys' fees.
 The arbitrator declined to award Frunzi any amount under the now terminated profits interest plan.
-The Company believes that arbitrator's decision is erroneous, and that the arbitrator exceeded his authority in rendering the decision as stated.
-The Company intends to seek a de novo review of the arbitrator's decision in State court.
+The Company recorded an accrued liability for USD \$534,038 (CAD \$725,544) for the period ended June 30, 2024.
+This amount is included in salaries and wages in the statement of loss.